Binomial Polynomials mimicking Riemann's Zeta Function: Introduction

 with the assertion that the Riemann hypothesis is true if and only if $c_t = O(t^{-3/4 + \epsilon})$, for integers $t\geq 0$, and for all $\epsilon >0$.

-From the above, one might conclude therefore, that it is important to understand the triangle of connections that exist between the three objects consisting of the prime numbers, the binomial coefficients, and functions which only have critical zeros (those on the line $\Re\, s=1/2$ or zeros on the real line), and henceforth referred to as \emph{critical polynomials}).
-Of these three connections, it is those between the binomial coefficients and the `critical polynomials' that appears to be the least studied, thus motivating the results contained in this paper.
+In relation to understanding the triangle of connections that exist between the three objects consisting of the prime numbers, the binomial coefficients, and functions which only have critical zeros, it is those between the binomial coefficients and the `critical polynomials' that appears to be the least studied, thus motivating the results contained in this paper.